 It is possible to apply for exemption from the obligation to complete the Norwegian language tuition and/or the Social Studies course and/or tests.
 This applies both when applying for Norwegian permanent residency and for citizenship.
 An earlier granted exemption is still valid.

 Persons with the right or right and duty to attend Norwegian Language and Social studies tuitions, are entitled to one free language test in Norwegian.

 Students enrolled with Oslo VO who are entitled to free language test can get their test registration done through their school.

 Private candidates in Oslo, «privatister», paying for the Norwegian test, kindly register and pay here.

 Norwegian Test 2 and 3 (Norskprøve 2 & 3)

-Until 2014, the Norwegian Language tests were called as Norskprøve 2 and Norskprøve 3.
+Until 2014, the Norwegian Language tests were called Norskprøve 2 and Norskprøve 3.

 Norskprøve 2 is at Level A2 and Norskprøve 3 is at Level B1.

-Passed test results from these 'old' tests are still valid and therefore can be used as an equivalent to the concluding test in Norwegian when applying for permanent residency and citizenship.
+Passed test results from these 'old' tests are still valid and may therefore be used as an equivalent to the concluding test in Norwegian when applying for permanent residency or/and citizenship.